Price: $93.45 for Starter System

 Step 7: Repeat steps 5 & 6 to apply a second coat of color

-Step 8: Apply the polish labeled seal protect and let dry.
+Step 8: Apply the polish labeled seal protect (polish #3) and let dry about 30 seconds to 1 minute.

 Step 9: Once the nails have dried (it dries fast, you can test this by gently tapping the surface of the nail) using an electric file, file away any imperfections and level out the nail surface.

-Step 10: Spray a mist of rubbing alcohol into a tissue and wipe the entire nail to rid it of any excess loose powder
+Step 10: Spray a mist of rubbing alcohol into a lint free tissue or paper towel and wipe the entire nail to rid it of any excess loose powder

-Step 11: Apply another layer of seal protect and let dry.
+Step 11: Apply another layer of seal protect (polish #3) and let dry.

-Step 12: Once dry, use a lint-free cloth to wipe nail and clear away any lint or debris
+Step 12: Once dry, use a lint-free tissue or paper towel to wipe nail and clear away any lint or debris

-Step 13: Apply polish labeled Top in thin, quick stroke and let dry for 2 minutes
+Step 13: Apply polish labeled Top Coat (polish #4) in thin, quick strokes and let dry for 2 minutes

 This may seem like a lot, but I promise once you get the hang of it, this process really is so simple and it saves you so much money!
 At first, it took me about an hour to figure this out and due to my failure to follow instructions I caused myself unnecessary hardship.